bruno-/sidekiq-power-fetch/README.md

 **IMPORTANT NOTE:** Since version `0.7.0` this gem works only with `sidekiq >= 6.1` (which introduced Fetch API breaking changes).
 Please use version `~> 0.5` if you use older version of the `sidekiq` .

+**UPGRADE NOTE:** If upgrading from 0.7.0, strongly consider a full deployed step on 0.7.1 before 0.8.0; that fixes a bug in the queue name validation that will hit if sidekiq nodes running 0.7.0 see working queues named by 0.8.0.
+See https://gitlab.com/gitlab-org/sidekiq-reliable-fetch/-/merge_requests/22

 There are two strategies implemented: [Reliable fetch](http://redis.io/commands/rpoplpush#pattern-reliable-queue) using `rpoplpush` command and semi-reliable fetch that uses regular `brpop` and `lpush` to pick the job and put it to working queue.
 The main benefit of "Reliable" strategy is that `rpoplpush` is atomic, eliminating a race condition in which jobs can be lost.
 However, it comes at a cost because `rpoplpush` can't watch multiple lists at the same time so we need to iterate over the entire queue list which significantly increases pressure on Redis when there are more than a few queues.
 The "semi-reliable" strategy is much more reliable than the default Sidekiq fetcher, though.
 Compared to the reliable fetch strategy, it does not increase pressure on Redis significantly.